Clicky

 Project HOPE

 Project HOPE assists ex-offenders with re-entry into society.
-Participants get help with housing, education, and employment in North Carolina.
+Participants get help with housing, education, and employment in many states.

 Help for Felons